nezhahq/nezhahq.github.io/docs/en_US/guide/notifications.md

-Nezha Monitoring supports monitoring of server load, CPU, memory, hard disk, bandwidth, data transfer, monthly data transfer, number of processes, number of connections, and sends alarm notifications when one of these items reaches a user-set limit.
+Nezha Monitoring supports monitoring of server load, CPU, memory, hard disk, data transfer, monthly data transfer, number of processes, number of connections, and sends alarm notifications when one of these items reaches a user-set limit.
 <br/>
 <br/>
 ## Flexible notification methods